JayFzh/JayFzh/README.md

 🔭 I’m currently working on networking4AI and efficent training and inference of LLM.

-🏫 I am a phd student in the John Hopcraft center, Shanghai Jiao Tong University.
+🏫 I am a phd student in the John Hopcroft center, Shanghai Jiao Tong University.

 💼 I am now a research intern in the Luoshen cloud network research team of Alibaba Cloud.